Skid Row/Brush

 The lineup of of Shiels, Bridgeman and Moore would

 stay together for a short time the first time around.
-In early 1970, the band was
+In late

 managed by Brian Tuite and Peter Bardon (who also looked after the